 Yes, it’s a well-known fact that traffic congestions in Baltimore is one of the worst in America.

 As per the famous traffic data analytics firm Inrix, Baltimore is the 15th most congested city in the US.

 In 2018, commuters in Baltimore spent around 94 hours in traffic congestion which cost each drive an average of $1,315 due to lost fuel consumption, and wages.

-The Inrix chart above shows the daytime travel speeds for commuters in Baltimore.
 During peak hours, the average speed is around 25 mph.

 Start comparison shopping today by entering your zip code below in our FREE online tool!